- Location: Wyoming

 Once you’re sure you’ve found the right vehicle, follow these steps for a smooth transaction:

 - In case the seller forgets or isn’t able to obtain one, make sure you have a bill of sale form for you and the seller to complete and have notarized.

-- Properly sign and date the title, and if the vehicle is fewer than 10 years old, check to see that the seller has recorded the accurate odometer reading on the title.
+- Properly sign and date the title, and check to see that the seller has recorded the accurate odometer reading on the title (if applicable).

 - Visit the County Clerk’s office with the seller to complete additional paperwork (such as a title application form and possible a statement of damage disclosure form and vehicle identification number form) and have everything notarized.
 This is also where you’ll pay the appropriate fees, which vary by county.

 Once you pay off your loan, you’ll need to remove the lien holder’s name from the title.
 Generally you’ll have 30 days to do so, but because each County sets its own policies, it’s best to contact your County Clerk’s office for details.